-At Alton College on the Computer Science A-Level you will:
+At HSDC Alton on the Computer Science A Level you will:

 Lesson activities will include writing a number of computer programs to solve a range of challenging problems, independently researching how devices and systems function, working on individual programming projects, actively participating in class discussion plus a number of quizzes to test understanding.